awsdocs/aws-private-ca-user-guide/doc_source/security-iam.md

 ## Understanding Resources, Ownership, and Permissions Policies<a name="understand-resource-ownership"></a>

 In ACM Private CA, the primary resource that you work with is a *private certificate authority \(PCA\)*\.
-Every private CA you own or control is identified by an Amazon Resource Name \(ARN\), which has the following form\.
+Every private CA that you own or control is identified by an Amazon Resource Name \(ARN\), which has the following form\.

 ```
 arn:aws:acm-pca:AWS_Region:AWS_Account:certificate-authority/12345678-abcd-1234-abcd-1234567890ab